-Today on the Edge of Innovation, we are going to be talking about what does it mean to be anonymous.
-What does it mean to be anonymous without an identity in the digital age?
-And Paul is going to be helping us think through what that means and what it is.
+On Episode 6 of The Edge of Innovation, we are going to be talking about what it means to be anonymous without an identity in the digital age.
+Paul is going to be helping us think through what that means and what it is.

 Introduction: What does it mean to be anonymous?

 Browsing and IP proxies: Peeling back the onion

 Fingerprinting your profile

 Paul: On the Edge of Innovation, we talk about the intersection of between technology and business, what’s going on in technology and what’s possible for business.